 Using a toggle anchor or a toggle bolt is a great way to hang a TV without studs.
 You’ll need to use a hollow wall anchor that looks similar to a regular screw, with a butterfly toggle at the end.
-Once you’ve placed them in the wall, they’ll attach to the back.
+Once you’ve placed them on the wall, they’ll attach to the back.

 Can You Mount A Tv With Only 2 Screws?

-There is a simple way to calculate this, get the maximum weight rating of your mount, divide that figure by two.
+There is a simple way to calculate this, get the maximum weight rating of your mount, and divide that figure by two.
 If it weighs more than your TV, you are good to go.

 With a swivel mount, you have to avoid moving or tilting too much, or you might crack the back of your viewing device.
 If it’s a flush mount though, you’ll be more than fine with 2 screws.